dstar55/100-words-design-patterns-java/README.md

 * Structure

-A Colleague defines an interface for communication with another Colleague via the Mediator.
+A *Colleague* defines an interface for communication with another *Colleague* via the *Mediator*.
-For the ConcreteColleague class, each Colleague class knows its Mediator object, and each Colleague communicates with its mediator whenever it would have otherwise communicated with another colleague.
+For the *ConcreteColleague* class, each *Colleague* class knows its *Mediator* object, and each *Colleague* communicates with its mediator whenever it would have otherwise communicated with another colleague.
-The Mediator defines an interface for communicating with Colleague objects.
+The *Mediator* defines an interface for communicating with *Colleague* objects.
-The ConcreteMediator implements cooperative behavior by coordinating the Colleague objects.
+The *ConcreteMediator* implements cooperative behavior by coordinating the *Colleague* objects.

 * Known uses